tylerharter/cs301-projects/fall18/p7/README.md

 > * n : the length of the list to be returned

 This function should calculate a "score" for every director **who has directed 5 or more movies**, sort the directors in descending order of their scores and return the first `n` entries.
 The "score" is calculated by using the [median](https://www.mathsisfun.com/definitions/median.html) of the reviews of movies by that director.
-Make sure to round this score down to 2 decimal places using the `round()` function.
+Make sure to round this score to 2 decimal places using the `round()` function.

 This function should return a *list of dictionaries* of maximum length `n` where each dictionary contains the following information in it.